riya0704/PropFind/README.md

 ## Technologies Used

 *   [Next.js](https://nextjs.org/) - React framework for building server-side rendered and static web applications.
-*   [Firebase](https://firebase.google.com/) - Platform for building web and mobile applications, providing services like authentication, database, and hosting.
-*   [Genkit](https://firebase.google.com/docs/genkit) - An open-source framework from Google to build, deploy and monitor AI-powered features.
 *   [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework for rapid UI development.
 *   [TypeScript](https://www.typescriptlang.org/) - A typed superset of JavaScript that compiles to plain JavaScript.